Article Tags: Nutrition | seasonal health | prevention | health education | integrative medicine

 How much sun exposure is needed

 During the winter when living above and below approximately 33° latitude (San Diego, Fort Worth, Charleston) very little if any vitamin D3 can be produced in the skin from sun exposure.
 People who live farther north or south cannot make any vitamin D in their skin for half the year.
-Living in Boston, no vitamin D can be produced from November thru February.
+Living in Boston, litterly no vitamin D can be produced from November thru February.

 Risks of too much sun exposure

 Of course, too much exposure to the sun’s UV radiation can cause skin and eye damage, sunburn, and skin cancer.
 To protect your skin, you can use sunscreen with a sun protection factor (SPF) of 15 or higher.
+Make sure you are using the most natural sunscreens as the chemicals are concern for aging.

 Other sources of vitamin D

 You can also take vitamin D supplements, which are recommended for people with certain medical conditions, darker skin tones, or fat absorption issues.
+Most people are taking 3,000 to 5,000 IUs daily to support their body levels although the basic recommendations are suggested at lower amounts.

 How much is enough?

-Adults 18-70 – 600IU (15 mcg)
+Adults 18-70 – 600 IUs (15 mcg) (newer ideas suggest 2,000 IUs

-Older than 70 – 800 IU (20mcg)
+Older than 70 – 800 IU (20mcg) (2000-4000 IUs are quite safe)

-Considered safe from 1000-2000IU.
+Considered safe from 1000-2000 IU.
 Upper limit 4000 IU.

 Vitamin D supplements – when to take

 Best time to take is in the morning.
 Evening intake could reduce melatonin synthesis since D regulates melatonin production.
 Low levels of D contribute to poor sleep.
+Many people take their vitamin D with a calcium-magnesium formula to support the bone health, and this can be done in the evening.

 This is unlikely to result from food or sun exposure, more likely from extra high doses of D supplements.